 This 1995 Classic made the list because it’s the earliest game I can ever remember playing.
-This character with detachable limbs had a stunning debut, Looking back this platformer has some of the most beautiful and creative art design ive ever seen, it had stunning environments such as a level based made up entirely on musical instruments.
+This character with detachable limbs had a stunning debut, Looking back, this platformer has some of the most beautiful and creative art design i have ever seen, it had stunning environments such as a level based made up entirely on musical instruments.
 The use of his detachable arms meant for great attack gameplay to throw long distant punches or to grab items out of reach.

 In recent years Rayman has returned to his 2D roots with critical acclaim, its nice knowing gameplay like this has been reimagined for a new generation.
 I think this is a worthy introduction to the world of video games.

 While the Mega Drive or “Genesis” for you American readers out there may have been a bit before my time it was the only console at my grandparents house and thus introduced me to the Blue Blur.
 Whist the other games in that house Street Fighter and Echo The Dolphin were too confusing for my young eyes, Sega’s blue mascot was simple enough for me to play through.
 I think back at being amazed at the speed I would reach as the Green Hill zone music played out and how I dropped the controller the first time I went round a loop thinking I broke the game.